danross509/MAGnolia/README.md

 ____ supports *per sample*, *grouped sample*, and all sample *co-assembly*.

-Before assembly, `sampleID` will be replaced with `assembly_group` in order to concatenate the appropriate reads together.

-We recommend adjusting this to suit your analysis in the generated `samples.csv` file.
+This should be adjusted to suit your analysis in the generated `samples.csv` file.

 ### Per sample
 This is the default assembly method for 4+ samples, where the `assembly_group` parameter is set identical to `sampleID`.
 Each sample will be assembled individually.

-In order to perform either `grouped sample` or all sample `co-binning` in the following step, `assembly_group` must be identical to `sampleID`.
+In order to perform either `grouped sample` or all sample `co-binning` in the following step, `assembly_group` MUST be identical to `sampleID`.

 ### Co-assembly
 Setup will default to using a *co-assembly* method for 3 or fewer samples, with `assembly_group` set as "allReads".
 Regardless of sample number, you can manually set `assembly_group` of all samples to a unique name in order to co-assemble them.
 DO NOT USE AN `assembly_group` NAME THAT IS IDENTICAL TO ANY `sampleID`.